mads-capstone-team24-summer-2025/ghost-cell-busters/README.md

 - **OpenAI ChatGPT (GPT-4o)** — Used for brainstorming, drafting, summarizing, and refining documentation.
 - **Google NotebookLM** — Used for information summarization and note structuring.
 - **Anthropic Claude (via GitHub Copilot)** — Used for code suggestions, completions, and inline documentation assistance.
+- **Mermaid Chart** — Used for creating flow chart for visual representations of workflows in the poster.

 These tools were used to support our work.
 All AI-generated content was reviewed, validated, and edited by us before using in the project.